matcha-time/API/crates/mms-api/README.md

       - "You are not authorized to submit reviews for this user"
       - JWT verification errors (expired, invalid signature, etc.)
     - `500 Internal Server Error`:
       - "An internal error occurred.
-Please try again later." (database error)
+Please try again later." (database error or flashcard not found)
   - **Rate Limit:** 10 req/s (General tier)

 ## Rate Limiting